bryandj/BAM_v2/README BAM.md

 ## Definition of NBA Combine Protocols and Anthros

+bamid
+- Number randomly assigned to each athlete without knowing full name

+bamscore
+- Single Numerical Value that measures and benchmarks athletic performence
+- "Athletic SAT Score"
+- Standardized athletic assessment that gives coaches insight into where players need improvement

-Protocols (Athletic Tests - Power/Quickness)
+## Protocols (Athletic Tests)
-- Approach Vertical
-- Vertical Jump
-- 3/4 Court Sprint
-- 4-Way Agility
-- Reaction Shuttle
-- Bench Press - Max reps @ 185lbs
--- Not included in analysis because it's not a good indicator of basketball success
+approach_vertical
+- running start, jump as high as you can

+vertical_jump
+- stationary start, jump as high as you can

+three_quarter_court_sprint
+- 75 ft straight sprint

+four_way_agility
+- run arouund 4 points in box, run back through

+reaction_shuttle
+- agility test - start in middle of box, run left, right, run back and finish through left line

-Anthros (Body Measurements - Length/Size)
+## Anthros (Body Measurements)
-- Height
-- Weight
-- Body Comp
-- Wingspan
+wingspan
+- horizontal distance from arms extended side to side

+reach
-- Reach
+- standing vertical reach

-- Hand Length
-- Hand Width
+height
+- how tall you are in inches

+weight
+- how much you weigh in pounds

+body_comp
+- body fat (varies in measurement methods)

+hand_length
+- vertical length of hand

+hand_width
+- horizontal length of hand

 ### # 1 Import Libraries
 - Pandas, NumPy, Matplotlib, SciPy, Seaborn, Plotly, Scikit-learn